Skip to content

 • /agents list: Displays all available local and remote subagents.

-• /agents refresh: Reloads the agent registry.
+• /agents reload: Reloads the agent registry.
 Use this after adding or modifying agent definition files.

 • /agents enable <agent_name>: Enables a specific subagent.